 On the back of the JBL 305P Mk2, you’ll find balanced XLR and TRS inputs, a volume control knob, as well as several tuning options to cater to your room and placement correction needs.
 Of these options is first a LF Boundary EQ switch (-3 dB, -1.5 dB, and 0 dB), and then a HF switch (-2 dB, 0 dB, +2 dB).

-Printed right next to the tuning switches is a graph that shows exactly how the switches will affect the sound of the monitor, which we felt was a nice touch.
-There’s also a switch for the input sensitivity (+4 and -10 dB).
+Printed right next to the tuning switches is a graph that shows exactly how the switches will affect the sound of the monitor, which I felt was a nice touch.
+There’s also a switch for the input sensitivity (+4 dB and -10 dB).

-The one issue that we have with the build of the 305P Mk2, is a definite buzzing sound emanating from the metal rear cabinet.
-It could have been easily accommodated with a better enclosure or something similar, but then again, this is a budget monitor we’re talking about – best not to expect perfection.
+The one issue that I have with the build of the 305P Mk2, is a definite buzzing sound emanating from the metal rear cabinet.
+It could have been easily accommodated with a better enclosure or something similar, but then again, this is a budget monitor – best not to expect perfection.

-Besides that minor issue, we felt that the speaker was well-designed.
+Besides that minor issue, I felt that the speaker was well-designed.

 Compared to other studio monitors

-The 305P Mk2 are solid monitors, all in all, and we have no issue recommending them.
+The 305P Mk2 are solid budget studio monitors, all in all, and I have no issue recommending them.
 The real question, of course, is whether it’s the right choice for you.
 So, here are some options to look over and compare with.

-In all honesty, when comparing the LP-6 to the 305P Mk2, there isn’t any contest.
-The Kali Audio LP-6 is by far the better monitor.
+In all honesty, when comparing the LP-6 to the 305P, there isn’t any contest.
+The Kali is by far the better monitor.
 Far flatter in its frequency response, and therefore is much more reliable.

 The KRK Rokits have dominated the world of bedroom producing for years now, and they deserve the reputation for the most part.
 The KRKs tend to get a lot of flack from the tech world due to how many colorations they inflict on the sound of a mix, but considering how many others swear by them, it cancels out.